elena-krismer/Project_FASTQtrimmer/Report/Report.md

 #### Further arguments are optional:

-- **-sum** the name of the summaryfile (will give you a summary of the filtered and trimmed reads) (Defaultname: Summaryfile)
+- **-sum** the name of the summaryfile (will give you a summary of the filtered and trimmed reads) (Defaultname: Summaryfile.txt)
 - **-stat**  *dont use this command for trimming*  specifiying the name of your statistics output file (details in 5.2.
 Statistics on FASTQ File)

 ##### For Trimming: